arnaiz/tharpe/README.md

 Lenovo ideapad 110.

-I customize this simple and usable installation to my mother laptop.
+I customize this simple and usable installation to my mother's laptop.
 Is a minimal Debian GNU/Linux stretch + openbox desktop over a crypt LVM volume.
+I added dpkg -l output for details.

 To gain usability added an auto_login option with her username and password to the slim display manager.
 I consider users password its not neccesary since its a single user host and at boot sequence decrypt fs password its required.